yakkl/yakkl.com/hugo/content/privacy.md

 ### 3.2 Customers and Prospects

 We collect names, email addresses and other business contact information about individuals who represent our Customers as well as individuals who we consider to be prospective Customers and business partners (“**Prospects**”).
-We use the information to contact Prospects with information about Yakkl.com products and services.
-When a Customer’s representative uses the Platform, Yakkl.com tracks activity on the Platform for the purposes set out in Section 3.1.
+We use the information to contact Prospects with information about Yakkl products and services.
+When a Customer’s representative uses the Platform, Yakkl tracks activity on the Platform for the purposes set out in Section 3.1.

 If you opt-in to receive marketing communications from us, we will keep you up to date on our products and services.
 You may withdraw your consent to receiving marketing communications from us at any time by following the opt-out instructions in each communication, or by contacting us at the email address below in Section 10.